LimerBoy/ToxicEye/README.md

 * Open the TelegramRAT.sln file through Visual Studio.
 * Open file config.cs in project.
   ![](images/openConfig.JPG)
-* Insert your token from the bot and go to your chat that you received earlier.
+* Insert your token from the bot and your chatID that you received earlier.
 * Above you need to select ”Release”.
   ![](images/saveConfig.JPG)
 * Press CTRL + S to save.
 And CTRL + B to compile everything into an executable file.